-Risk assessment
+· Risk assessment

-You can use the risk index of groups, administrator roles, subscriptions and disabled service plans to evaluate the risk of entitlement assignments for the company.
+You can use the risk index of groups, administrator roles, and subscriptions to evaluate the risk of entitlement assignments for the company.
 One Identity Manager provides default calculation functions for this.
 The calculation functions can be modified in the Web Portal.

-Reports and statistics
+· Reports and statistics